Operation Rhodes: Battle

 Operation Rhodes commenced on the morning of January 22, 1970, with a strike by twelve 109 and 115 Squadrons A-4 Skyhawks which killed a number of Egyptian soldiers, including the officer commanding of the local garrison.
 With the defenders thus engaged, Israeli ground forces started landing on Shadwan, ferried to the island by a pair of Bell 205s and 114 Squadron's fleet of Aerospatiale Super Frelons.
 Landing at 09:15, the forces disembarked a mile north of the lighthouse and broke up into various elements.
 Hasdai's battalion moved to capture the outposts on the island's eastern side and those leading to the lighthouse, fighting Egyptian soldiers who refused Israeli calls to surrender.
 Within an hour after landing, all but three outposts had fallen to the paratroops.
 One Israeli soldier, corporal Haim Isrovich, was killed by sniper fire.

 Paz's troops, attempting to flank the Egyptian forces from the west, met with resistance on the defensive perimeter's western side, only to enter a minefield.
 One officer, Lt.
-Israel Bat-Lev, was killed and several injured, and the force withdrew, leaving the posts codenamed "Dafna" and "Dvora" in Egyptian hands.
+Israel Bar-Lev, was killed and several injured, and the force withdrew, leaving the posts codenamed "Dafna" and "Dvora" in Egyptian hands.
 At 10:30 the reserve force at Sharm el-Sheikh, led by Lt.
 Colonel Amos Yaron was therefore dispatched to the island.

 A force led by Lt.
 Yitzhak Kotler, meanwhile, arrived at the lighthouse.
 Despite expecting significant resistance, little movement was spotted at the site, and at 12:00 the Israeli troops stormed the building.
 A few rooms were initially found to be empty, but fire soon erupted from a building on the western side of the compound, hitting Kotler and leaving the force leaderless.
 Hasdai instructed one of Kotler's squad's to flank the structure and clear it out using grenades.
-By 12:57 these managed to secure the building, which was found to be defended by only a pair of Egyptian soldiers, one of which was killed and the other injured.
+By 12:57 they managed to secure the building, which was found to be defended by only a pair of Egyptian soldiers, one of whom was killed and the other injured.
 An Israeli helicopter soon arrived to ferry both the Egyptian officer and Kotler to hospital, though the latter died of his wounds.

-Landing on the island at 11:30, Amos Yaron was dispatched by Nadal to overcome remaining resistance at the western edge of the island's defensive permiter.
+Landing on the island at 11:30, Amos Yaron was dispatched by Nadal to overcome remaining resistance at the western edge of the island's defensive perimeter.
 Leading a three-pronged assault, Yaron, aided by a pair of Israeli Air Force strike aircraft, secured the post codenamed "Dafna" by 14:15.
 Nearby "Dvora" was soon secured as well and by 15:30 fighting had ceased.
 14 Egyptians had been captured and 17 killed.
 Several dozen more POWs were found in subsequent scouring of the island.